qaxuDev/Common-English-Habits-in-Chinese-Engineering-Papers/README.md

 This guide identifies the **most frequent language, grammar, and formatting issues** that obscure clarity and reduce the chances of acceptance in international journals.
 It is designed to help authors **self-edit effectively**, especially when a native English-speaking editor is unavailable.

 The original report has gained wide attention among Chinese researchers and students.
-A well-known Chinese-language summary and annotation can be found on [CnBlogs](https://www.cnblogs.com/luohenyueji/p/16990846.html), which traces the report’s origin to around 2011 on `staff.ustc.edu.cn`.
+A well-known Chinese-language summary and annotation can be found on [CnBlogs](https://www.cnblogs.com/luohenyueji/p/16990846.html).

 ---